jlollis/seattle-python-401d9/class-15-binary-trees/notes/trees.md

 1. Binary Trees
 2. Binary Search Trees

-We will review some common terminology that is shared amoungst all of the trees and then dive into specifics of the different types.
+We will review some common terminology that is shared amongst all of the trees and then dive into specifics of the different types.

 ### Common Terminology